 To request that your profile be activated please email firstname.lastname@example.org

 Once your profile is activated you will be able to view your HR qualifications, UoN affiliated grants, publications and supervision.
 (RPM receives data feeds from the relevant other University databases to populate your web page).
 This information is provided by the central systems responsible for each of these areas.

 If you have queries regarding this data, please contact the Research Systems and Performance Unit.
-Please note: only non-affiliated research outputs may be directly entered into RPM.
+Please note: only non-affiliated research income and supervision outputs may be directly entered into RPM.

 Add a photo and/or other details.